 At Magnolia Creek, we meet the needs of the whole person by treating not only the eating disorder, but also the mental, physical, spiritual, and emotional needs of each woman in our care.
 We believe that All Foods Fit, meaning there are no “bad” foods and there is room for all foods.
 Our holistic approach allows us to help our clients to honor their hunger and fullness cues and to understand that all body types were created for a purpose.

 Nutrition Therapy Program

 Magnolia Creek’s dietitians and physician work collaboratively to establish an appropriate exercise regimen for each client (based on her physical assessment, current nutritional status, and identified treatment needs).
-We offer a variety of exercise options, such as yoga, mindful movement, gentle movement, walking, dance, and light strength training.
+We offer a variety of exercise options, such as yoga, mindful movement, gentle movement, and walking.

 Fluid Intake Guidelines

-Unless otherwise contracted, clients drink 16oz of water at meals and 8oz of water at snacks, and after exercising.
-Clients also drink one 16oz bottle of water throughout the day and can connect with their dietitian to consume additional water.
-Magnolia Creek’s dietitians may prescribe clients to drink 2% milk, soymilk, Mighty Shake, Ensure, or fruit juice in addition to the water requirements.
+Unless otherwise recommended, clients are prescribed to drink 16oz of water at meals and 8oz of water at snacks.
+Clients may also have up to three additional 16oz bottles of water throughout the day if desired.
+Magnolia Creek’s dietitians may also prescribe clients to drink milk, soymilk, Ensure, PowerAde or fruit juice in addition to the water requirements.